 This Is What A Christmas Movie is…

 Back to the Future, The Wizard of Oz, Raiders of the Lost Ark and Rocky III.
 So what do all those films have in common?
 Well they’re all Christmas flicks.
 Maybe I should clarify, they are all Christmas films to me specifically.
-See here in England in the 80s when I grew up, we only had four T.V. channels at the time and these channels would always battle year after year to get the big films shown over Christmas, sometimes it would be a T.V. premier too.
+See here in England in the eighties when I grew up, we only had four TV channels at the time and these channels would always battle year after year to get the big films shown over Christmas, sometimes it would be a TV premiere too.
 It was a wondrous time of year for the young film-fan me as I got to watch plenty of flicks.
-I’d probably watch more films over the 2 week Christmas holiday from school than I would the rest of the year.
+I’d probably watch more films over the two week Christmas holiday from school than I would the rest of the year combined.
 A lot of first time views of these films for me comes from Christmas and so they go on to be forever associated with Christmas to me personally, despite their settings, plots or characters.
-Then there is the other thing I connect Christmas to – family.
+Then there is the other thing I connect Christmas to, family.
 I still remember and miss those family gatherings every year.
 Let me take one film from those above as an example with Rocky III and continue my explanation.

 That is what a Christmas film is.
 It doesn’t have to have a Christmas theme or plot or characters, nor does it need to be set at Christmas either.
 A Christmas flick is one you watch over Christmas because it gets you in the mood, it sparks off a festive memory, a film you watch because it’s Christmas not because it’s a Christmas film.